 The process that we use to produce the apple juice is based on very old techniques, but with a modern machinery twist.
 We work by hand at each stage of the process to ensure a high quality juice.

-We use only carefully chosen English apples to produce a very fresh tasting juice.
+We use only carefully chosen Yorkshire and English apples to produce a very fresh tasting juice.
 Click here to read what the judges in the Guild of Fine Foods Great Taste Awards had to say about us.
 After picking in the autumn, the apples are simply washed, milled and pressed, producing a naturally cloudy juice.
-Gentle pasteurisation then ensures the juice has a 18 month shelf life.
+Gentle pasteurisation then ensures the juice has an 18 to 24 month shelf life.

 So, How is it made?